lupyuen/lupyuen.github.io/src/dsi.md

 Let's figure out by looking at the initialisation of PinePhone's ST7703 LCD Controller.

-Xingbangda has provided an [__Initialisation Sequence__](https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/panel/panel-sitronix-st7703.c#L174-L333) of ST7703 Commands that we should send to the LCD Controller at startup...
+Xingbangda has provided an [__Initialisation Sequence__](https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/panel/panel-sitronix-st7703.c#L174-L333) of (magical) ST7703 Commands that we should send to the LCD Controller at startup...

 | Byte | Purpose |
 |:----:|:---------|